 Understanding the wash:

 When washing cloth diapers you will follow the same process as your regular wash - there's nothing magic or mysterious about caring for your diapers as long as you have a good routine and a good detergent.
 For the best results, use a 10-minute pre-soak to loosen solids and relax the diaper fibers so they release solids and stains.
 Select your washers normal cycle and set the water temperature to hot.
 Add the detergent manufacturer's recommended amount of washing detergent then let the machine take care of the rest!
-When finished, dry your cloth diapers in a dryer on medium heat or on a clothesline.
+When finished, dry your cloth diapers in a tumble dryer or on a clothesline.

 The root of almost every cloth diaper issue we see can be traced back to the laundry detergent.
 If you have soft or softened water, cleansing diapers are pretty easy because almost all detergents and wash potions work well in soft water.
 If you're one of the 90% who doesn't have soft water, it's really important that you find a detergent that works well for the water in your area.
 The harder your water, the more likely you'll need a big-brand detergent.

 Dissolved magnesium and calcium are the primary minerals that make water hard (others include manganese, iron and mineral ions).
 These dissolved minerals interfere with the laundry detergents ability to clean and rinse, that's why detergents work better in soft water.
 If you're using the wrong type of detergent for your water, detergent residues will not rinse clean and hard water minerals will accumulate in your cloth diaper.
 Over time these minerals build up on fibers, restricting the absorbency and making the diaper progressively harder to clean.
 If your diapers get too much buildup, you have to 'strip' them of mineral and residue buildups, similar to using CLR to clean the crusty residue from around a drain or faucet.
 For more information, see stripping below.